Murder of Nadine Lott: Trial

 The Criminal Courts of Justice, Dublin, which hosts the Central Criminal Court.

 On 16 December, Murtagh appeared before Bray District Court and was charged with serious assault of Lott.
 He was remanded in custody to appear before Cloverhill court.

 On 17 December, Lott died due to the injuries she sustained during the assault, and as a result, on 14 January, at Cloverhill District Court, Murtagh was charged with the murder of Lott.
 Murtagh pleaded guilty to manslaughter but not guilty to murder, claiming to have been too intoxicated to formulate intent.
 According to Murtagh, he had smoked a joint, taken two pills, and drank 350ml of straight rum.

-During the trial, Dr. Linda Mulligan, the Chief State Pathologist, told the court that Lott had suffered blunt force injuries suffered caused by hands, fists, or feet, and that use of a weapon could not be ruled out.
+During the trial, Dr. Linda Mulligan, the Chief State Pathologist, told the court that Lott had suffered blunt force injuries caused by hands, fists, or feet, and that use of a weapon could not be ruled out.
 She explained that 64 individual injuries had been observed on Lott's body, but these could not be accounted for by medical intervention.
 The post-mortem revealed that alongside the blunt-force trauma, sharp-force trauma, and stab wound Lott suffered, she experienced multiple cardiac arrests and sustained traumatic brain injury.

 On 5 August 2021, a jury at the Central Criminal Court found Murtagh guilty of the murder of Lott, unanimously rejecting his defence after almost six hours of deliberations over two days.
 On 4 October 2021, he received the mandatory sentence of life imprisonment.
 Claire Lott delivered a victim impact statement in which she said Lott's family are "haunted by Nadine's terror, fear, panic, cries on that night during the prolonged evil attack", and that the "family now sees traumatic counselling replace hobbies, night terrors and sleepless nights replace sleep, life replaced with existence."
 It was revealed in his sentencing hearing that Murtagh has nine previous convictions, including one from 2011 for "threatening and abusive behaviour".